emanueleiacca/AML_Hackaton/CheatSheet/DailyTracker.md

 - Green (🟢): Δ ≥ +0.01 → meaningful improvement
 - Yellow (🟡): |Δ| ≤ 0.005 → within leaderboard noise
 - Red (🔴): Δ ≤ −0.005 → regression

-TIP:
-- Duplicate the sheet daily to preserve a snapshot.
-- Keep only ONE variable change per axis to avoid confounds.